-We asked the five biochemists to test InVADo and try to solve the four tasks.
-As mentioned above, four of them had not seen InVADo before.
-We provided a short video briefly explaining all features of InVADo (see supplementary material) and prepared a questionnaire.
-Furthermore, we captured the screen and audio of the test sessions.
-One of the experts was familiar with the data set and all of them work with molecular docking.
-Their self-assigned experience level ranges from beginner to proficient.
-The chosen data showcases the strengths of InVADo, as it contains a large protein for which all the preferred binding areas are located in the inner part of the protein.
-Thus, this data is more difficult to handle, and the domain experts have to make use of the clip plane to be able to see any binding pose or interaction (see Figure 10).
+InVADo, as it contains a large protein for which all the preferred binding areas are located in the inner part of the protein.
+Thus, this data is more difficult to handle, and the domain experts have to make use of the clip plane to be able to see any binding pose or interaction (see Fig. 10).
 The data preparation and analysis workflow described in the original article [10] used a variant of AutoDock Vina, followed by the analysis of results by MS Excel and custom scripts.
 To visualize the results, the authors used PyMOL, for which they also needed to write further scripts.
-In contrast to this involved and time-consuming pipeline, our experts noted that In-VADo is well-designed, comprehensive tool with a nice, user-friendly interface (E2, E3, E4, E5).
+In contrast to this involved and time-consuming pipeline, our experts noted that InVADo is a well-designed, comprehensive tool with a nice, user-friendly interface (E2, E3, E4, E5).
 This confirms our claim that InVADo is an intuitive, easily accessible, and comprehensive tool for post-docking analysis.

 Overall, all testers were able to solve the four tasks and the feedback was very positive.
 The collected feedback also contained helpful critiques and avenues for future development.
 We asked them to rate the following points on a five-point Likert scale ranging from strongly dislike/disagree to strongly like/agree: appearance, user interface design, application structure, offered visualizations, and interactivity.
-All categories reached an average of strongly like except application structure, which received an overall rating of like (see supplementary material for questionnaire results).
+All categories reached an average of strongly like except application structure, which received an overall rating of like (see supplementary material for questionnaire results, available online).